Information for GSLs, Section Leaders and ESYLs

 - There should be no more than three ESYLs in a section.

-- Each ESYL (including DofE candidates from outwith Scouting) will be issued with a Logbook by the ESL(YL), who will ensure that the information on the inside cover is entered and that the declaration on page 3 is signed so that all parties understand their responsibilities.
+- Each ESYL (including DofE candidates from outwith Scouting) will be issued with an ESYL summary record by the ESL(YL), who will ensure that the information on the inside cover is entered and that the declaration on page 3 is signed so that all parties understand their responsibilities.
 The ESYL should show it to their parent/guardian.

 - The ESYL should operate in the one section listed in the named Group.
-If, in exceptional circumstances, an additional section is agreed by the ESYL, the GSL and the ESL(YL), an extra copy of the contact information page and page 3 of the Logbook should be made, completed and attached to the Logbook.
+If, in exceptional circumstances, an additional section is agreed by the ESYL, the GSL and the ESL(YL), an additional copy of the summary record should be issued and completed.

 - All ESYLs (including DofE candidates from outwith Scouting) must complete Module A within three months.
 All ESYLs should be encouraged to complete more (and hopefully all) of the modules and missions required for the award of the Young Leader’s Belt.